wmlynar/sonar-scanner-replay/README.md

 your sonar repository will be populated with historical data

-please notice that sonar will not accept results dated earlier than already existing in its database. in sauch a case - delete the whole project in sonar and execute the script
+please notice that sonar will not accept results dated earlier than already existing in its database. in such case - delete the whole project in sonar and execute the script